MKSx/reverse-shell/README.md

-**Disclaimer: This project is for research purposes only, and should only be used on authorized systems.
-Accessing a computer system or network without authorization or explicit permission is illegal.
-My primary goal was to write some Go.**
+**Disclaimer: This project is for research purposes only, and should only be used on authorized systems.**

 ## Introduction
 "A reverse shell is a type of shell in which the target machine communicates back to the attacking machine.
 The attacking machine has a listener port on which it receives the connection, which by using, code or command execution is achieved." ([source](http://resources.infosecinstitute.com/icmp-reverse-shell/))

+A reverse shell is also really useful when you're playing with your SSH server and want to have a backup plan in case of misconfiguration.

 Of course the simplest and most portable way is to use [Netcat](http://nc110.sourceforge.net/).